Wandering around: A bioinspired approach to visual attention through object motion sensitivity: Methods

 \subsection{Real-world demonstrator: Bioinspired attention system}

-A reference processing architecture (Figure~\ref{fig:pipeline}) has been implemented with the aim to streamline the data flow and maximise computational efficiency.
-Some optimisations are crucial for handling high-frequency event data, which is often encountered in real-time applications such as robotic vision systems.
-Parallel processing for pan-tilt movement management, noise reduction and minimising redundant computation enable real-time operation with high responsiveness and accuracy, even for large volumes of event data.
-Below, we outline the key aspects of our reference implementation demonstrating the operation of the proposed event-based visual attention pipeline\footnote{The code can be found at \href{https://github.com/GiuliaDAngelo/Speckegomotion/tree/demo}{https://github.com/GiuliaDAngelo/Speckegomotion/tree/demo}}.
+The real-world implementation has been developed (Figure~\ref{fig:pipeline}) to streamline the data flow and maximise computational efficiency.
+Some optimisations are crucial for handling high-frequency event data, commonly encountered in real-time applications such as robotic vision.
+Parallel processing for pan-tilt movement management, noise reduction, and the minimisation of redundant computations enables responsive and accurate real-time performance, even with large volumes of event data.
+Below, we outline the key aspects of our implementation, demonstrating the operation of the proposed event-based visual attention pipeline\footnote{The code can be found at \href{https://github.com/GiuliaDAngelo/Speckegomotion/tree/demo}{https://github.com/GiuliaDAngelo/Speckegomotion/tree/demo}}.

-The pipeline consists of several initialisation steps followed by a loop that processes events arriving from the event source, which is the DVS camera integrated into the Speck device.
+The pipeline consists of several initialisation steps followed by a loop that processes events arriving from the event source.
 The \textit{object motion sensitivity} module, the \textit{proto-object detection} module, the \textit{visual attention} module with the Nengo controller and the PTU are initialised with the parameters outlined in Table~\ref{table:params}.
 Additionally, the number of neurons ($n$) in the system's convolutional layers is directly related to the number of units in the output feature map, which is determined by the input size, kernel size, and stride.

 To ensure compatibility with the Speck device for future deployment and optimise the system's performance for real-time demonstration on the MPS, we have implemented a streamlined version of the SNN Proto-object model.
 This version eliminates the polarity split by convolving with different orientations and pooling the information to produce the saliency map.
 Although this simplified attention model does not yet operate on neuromorphic hardware, it effectively demonstrates the core functionality and is well-suited for deployment on Speck.
 This approach allows us to showcase the system's potential in real-world scenarios.